The Killer (1989 film): Pre-production

+Casting

 The Killer was not able to be filmed until actor Chow Yun-fat stepped in and enlisted the company he was contracted with, Golden Princess Film, to fund part of the project.
 Chow had worked previously with Woo on the two A Better Tomorrow films.
 Woo wanted Danny Lee to play Li Ying, but Lee was under an exclusive contract with Cinema City and was only able to work on The Killer if his production company, Magnum, was involved.
 John Woo approached his friend, Sally Yeh, asking her to be in a film to play an important female character.
 Yeh was currently contracted with Tsui Hark and accepted the role but later felt she did not give her best performance.
 The supporting roles were filled out by friends of the actors and director.
 Chu Kong was a friend of Chow Yun-fat who had entered retirement and returned to acting in The Killer as a favor.
 Two of Woo's close friends joined the cast: actor Kenneth Tsang and screenwriter Barry Wong.
 Wong Wing-Hang was hired to be the director of photography for The Killer but had to leave the set for an extended period of time, so Peter Pau was added to shoot the rest of the film.